Rahul-Rav/Election_Analysis/Election_Analysis/README.md

 Software: Python 3.7.6, Visual Studio Code 1.6.3

 ## Election Audit Results
-There were three candidates in this congressional race; Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.

 The Total Votes count of 369,711 in this congressional election is split between three counties; Jefferson, Denver, and Arapahoe.